LukaszKrawczak/HTMLEditor-MVC/README.md

 # HTMLEditor-MVC
-HTML editor based on Model View Controller pattern from CodeGym course.
+HTML editor based on Model View Controller pattern from CodeGym course!

 It has:
 - Dialog boxes.